Materiality As Matter

 Creating a memory through archaeological thinking and methodology is a practice that encompasses body and bodily materials such as human traces and hair — to reflect temporality.
 The aim is to orient and evaluate process based research within a reflexive framework through making.

 The existence of this lifeless, untethered hair in the studio alludes to the history of its muted self.
 It also concludes that change may have suffered in physical condition with the tethered body over the years.
 This receptacle of memories has a gravitational force that holds time, image, and sound.
 It also contains some unprocessed experiences that our conscious mind works hard to repress.

 Can we excavate a memory?

-The idea is to seek, learn, and appreciate the entire agency of 'Hair as Living Matter.'
+The idea is to seek, learn, and appreciate the entire agency of hair – as a living matter.
 What happens when this vital materiality is seen through the materiality of the past?

-Plaster (only used in the video), canvas, human hair
+Plaster (only used in the video), canvas, and human hair